Frequently asked questions

 The website uses the Black-Scholes formula to estimate returns at a range of dates and potential underlying prices.
 The estimations are based on implied volatility which is calculated from the current price of the selected options and the current price of the underlying stock or ETF.

-- The largest unknown in the Black-Scholes formula, and any other pricing method, is the Implied Volatility.
-Given a constant IV, the calculator will be correct in it's price estimation, however since IV is a reflection of market sentiment and external variables, it is impossible to predict what people will be thinking in the future.
+- The largest unknown in the Black-Scholes formula, and any other pricing method, is Implied Volatility.
+Given a constant IV, the calculator will be correct in its price estimation, however since IV is a reflection of market sentiment and external variables, it is impossible to predict what people will be thinking in the future.

 - Any brokerage fees you may incur are not included in the calculation.

 Where does the pricing information come from?

 Stock and Options prices are sourced from reputable third party websites.
 Prices are delayed between 15-30 minutes.

 Unfortunately for both of us, this site doen't make enough money to cover a subscription to a premium data feed.

 For live data and options tools in Microsoft Excel, we can recommend the OptionsXLS plugin.